NgwuNneamaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File: 7-everybody: a script that adds execution permission to the owner, the group owner and the other users, to the file hello
 File: 8-James_Bond: a script that sets the permission to the file hello as follows; Owner: no permission at all, Group: no permission at all, Other users: all the permissions
 File: 9-John_Doe:  a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+File: 10-mirror_permissions: a script that sets the mode of the file hello the same as olleh’s mode